-The Perth Freight Link is a $1.6 billion project to construct 14km of freight freeway through our communities and bushland, including the “Roe 8” extension through Beeliar Wetlands.
+The Perth Freight Link was a $1.6 billion project to construct 14km of freight freeway through our communities and bushland, including the “Roe 8” extension through Beeliar Wetlands.

-If this senseless road goes ahead, it will permanently destroy a 5km green corridor containing endangered Banksia woodland, wildlife habitat and Aboriginal heritage sites, all too precious to lose.
+This senseless road would have permanently destroyed a 5km green corridor containing endangered Banksia woodland, wildlife habitat and Aboriginal heritage sites, all too precious to lose.

 Why fight for the wetlands